Chanda Prescod-Weinstein: Activism

 In March 2021, along with Nord, Lucianne Walkowicz, and Sarah Tuttle, Prescod-Weinstein co-authored an opinion piece in Scientific American calling for the James Webb Space Telescope to be renamed, citing Webb's promotion of psychological warfare as a cold war tool, as well as citing archival evidence indicating that Webb was a supervisor to State Department staff enforcing the Truman Administration's policy of purging LGBT individuals from the workplace, and had also directly participated in meetings with Senators during which he personally handed over a homophobic memorandum.
 The opinion argued that as someone in management, Webb bore responsibility for policies of purging LGBT employees from agencies enacted under his leadership.
 Prescod-Weinstein, Walkowicz, Nord, and Tuttle also started a petition, signed by more than 1,700 people, a majority of the signatories astronomers or those in related fields.
 These activities were part of a larger movement to rename the James Webb Space Telescope, including by the JustSpace Alliance, which produced a documentary on the issue.
 In 2022, NASA released a report of an investigation, in response to Prescod-Weinstein's claims, based on an examination of more than 50,000 documents.
 The report found "no available evidence directly links Webb to any actions or follow-up related to the firing of individuals for their sexual orientation".

-In December 2022, The New York Times published an article by Michael Powell suggesting that Prescod-Weinstein employed false ad hominem attacks in an attempt to discredit Hakeem Oluseyi, an astrophysicist who did initial research debunking the claims against James Webb.
+In December 2022, The New York Times published an article by Michael Powell suggesting that Prescod-Weinstein employed false ad hominem attacks in an attempt to discredit Hakeem Oluseyi, an astrophysicist who did initial research debunking the claims against James Webb; Prescod-Weinstein is identified as having "propagated unsubstantiated false information" by continuing to label Webb a homophobe without presenting or citing any evidence in support of the accusation.

 Prescod-Weinstein worked with two research assistants for two years to form a database of all professional publications by Black women with PhDs in physics-related disciplines, which was released in December 2022.
 She said she drew inspiration from the Cite Black Women movement on social media.

 Jewish communal leadership activities

 Prescod-Weinstein has in the past been a member of the Jewish Voice for Peace Academic Advisory council.
-Prescod-Weinstein also served as the Chairperson of Jews of Color and Allies Advisory Group of Reconstructing Judiaism, the umbrella organization of Reconstructionist Judaism, and served on its board of governors.
+Prescod-Weinstein also served as the Chairperson of Jews of Color and Allies Advisory Group of Reconstructing Judaism, the umbrella organization of Reconstructionist Judaism, and served on its board of governors.

 Personal life

-Prescod-Weinstein is queer and agender.
+Prescod-Weinstein is queer and agender, and uses she/her pronouns.
 Her husband is a lawyer.
 She is the daughter of author and activist Margaret Prescod and labor activist Sam Weinstein.
 Through her father she is a granddaughter of feminist Selma James and the step-granddaughter of Trinidadian Marxist writer and historian C. L. R. James.